-What is it?
+What is Collaborative Divorce?

-If necessary, a mediator is jointly retained to help you work through any disagreements that arise during the process.
+- If necessary, a mediator is jointly retained to help you work through any disagreements that arise during the process.

 When the agreement is reached, it is reduced to writing and presented to the judge to be made into an order of the court.

-Contact a Tampa collaborative divorce lawyer at Givens Law Group today.
+Contact a Tampa collaborative divorce lawyer at Givens Law Group today to learn more.

 Our family of attorneys is dedicated to our clients and believe they should all be supported like family.

 We believe that all family law issues should be resolved in a fair and timely manner.